 Abraham Believed God

 A Sermon on Acts 7:1-4Read more

-“Brothers and fathers, hear me.
-The God of glory appeared to our father Abraham when he was in Mesopotamia, before he lived in Haran, and said to him, ‘Go out from your land and from your kindred and go into the land that I will show you.’
-Then he went out from the land of the Chaldeans and lived in Haran.
-And after his father died, God removed him from there into this land in which you are now living.
-(ESV)
+2And Stephen said, “Listen to me, brothers and fathers!
+The God of glory appeared to our father Abraham when he was in Mesopotamia, before he lived in Haran, 3and He said to him, ‘Go from your country and your relatives, and come to the land which I will show you.’
+4Then he left the land of the Chaldeans and settled in Haran.
+And from there, after his father died, God had him move to this country in which you are now living.

 1Then said the high priest, Are these things so?
 2And he said, Men, brethren, and fathers, hearken; The God of glory appeared unto our father Abraham, when he was in Mesopotamia, before he dwelt in Charran, 3And said unto him, Get thee out of thy country, and from thy kindred, and come into the land which I shall shew thee.
 4Then came he out of the land of the Chaldæans, and dwelt in Charran: and from thence, when his father was dead, he removed him into this land, wherein ye now dwell.

 About Dr. Martyn Lloyd-Jones